ShabdVasudeva/EvolutionX-Settings-Clone/README.md

 ## Installation

-Simply install the apk file from the above link and enjoy the feel of EvolutionX.
+Simply install the apk file from the above link and enjoy the feel of LineageOS.